 There are three ways of making tuatua stay on your hooks during casting.
 The first is to salt them as described below.
 To my mind, this is not the best as they look like dried prunes and they surely can’t taste too good.
 Spiny dogfish seemed to like them well enough.

-Thirdly, soft shellfish can be tied on with a length of bait elastic about a foot long which is sold specifically for this purpose.
-Thread the tuatua on to your hook passing the point through as many times as possible.
+Thirdly, soft shellfish can be tied on with a length of bait elastic about a foot long (30cm) which is sold specifically for this purpose.
+Thread the tuatua onto your hook passing the point through as many times as possible.
 Taking care to avoid any loose dangling bits from hanging down.
-Then hold one end of the bait elastic against the bait and under tension wrap it round and round the bait until you have used all of it.
+Then hold one end of the bait elastic against the bait and under tension wrap it around and around the bait until you have used all of it.
 Take care to avoid the barb becoming clogged with bait.
 It must be allowed to stand completely free for a positive hookup.
 Bait elastic is great stuff and well worth the effort.
 You can also use it to good effect when baiting up with cut baits that have become a bit soft.

 Tuatua is an excellent bait for some species more than others.
 Elephant fish and moki will readily take them as bait.